kallamrameshbabu/census-informed-data-quality-governance/README.md

 | [Diabetes 130-US Hospitals](https://archive.ics.uci.edu/dataset/296/diabetes+130-us+hospitals+for+years+1999-2008) | 101,766 | CC BY 4.0 | Yes |
 | [Online Retail II](https://archive.ics.uci.edu/dataset/502/online+retail+ii) | 1,067,371 | CC BY 4.0 | No |

 Due to dataset size and repository storage considerations, Online Retail II is not included in this repository.
-Please download them directly from the UCI Machine Learning Repository and place them in the data/raw/ directory before running the notebooks.
+Please download it directly from the UCI Machine Learning Repository and place them in the data/raw/ directory before running the notebooks.

 SHA-256 hashes of the datasets are provided for verification.